sbslee/fuc/docs/cli.rst

                          [--ticklabels_fontsize FLOAT] [--legend_fontsize FLOAT]
                          maf out

    This command will create a summary plot with a MAF file.
-It essentially wraps the 'pymaf.plot_summary' method from the fuc API.
-Visit the method's documentation to see example plots.

    The format of output image (PDF/PNG/JPEG/SVG) will be automatically determined by the output file's extension.

    Usage examples:
      $ fuc maf-sumplt in.maf out.png
      $ fuc maf-sumplt in.maf out.pdf

    Positional arguments:
-     maf                   MAF file
+     maf                   MAF file.
-     out                   output image file
+     out                   Output image file.

    Optional arguments:
      -h, --help            Show this help message and exit.